Skip to Main Content

 5. Search for Books/Chapters: You should also check for books and book chapters that might have been published on your topic, using the Emory University Libraries catalog, and WorldCat, a catalog of the holdings of U.S. and international libraries.

 6. Search for Unpublished Materials: To find working papers and pending law review articles, search the abstracts in the Legal Scholarship Network, a division of SSRN, and the articles in the bepress Legal Repository.
 Academic legal blogs, such as those in the Law Professor Blogs Network, sometimes post announcements of new legal scholarship.
+Try searching in Justia Blawgsearch as well, and reviewing any posts on your topic to see if they suggest an article in progress, or if they're by a law professor who might have a longer work in progress.

 Be sure to keep checking for new articles on your topic, and other developments that might affect your research, using alerts on Westlaw and Lexis, and by following topical legal blogs and newsletters.